These are the woods we usually have in stock.

 Bubinga, also known as African rosewood, grows to massive size in the tropical forests of Central and West Africa.
 This tree commonly yields boards over four feet wide.
 The wood is medium red-brown with veining of reds and sometimes purple.
 The grain is often irregular and shows a variety of attractive patterns.
 Bubinga is very hard, very dense, and has a fine texture that polishes to a high gloss.

 We are always on the lookout for interesting woods, especially woods with striking color or great figure.
 So, we frequently have other woods available in limited quantities.

 - Ski shuttle runners are available in cherry, walnut and maple.
 The runners are steam-bent, and only these woods are suitable for steam-bending.
 The central rib of the ski shuttle can be made from any wood that we have available.

 - Boat shuttles, including end-feed shuttles, are available in all woods except where noted.

 - Swedish-style shuttles, super slim shuttles and poke shuttles are available in any wood we currently have in stock.

 - The wood you select can significantly affect a shuttle’s weight.
 If shuttle weight is a concern, please see the comparative weight list below as a guide to choosing a wood with an appropriate weight for you.

 - Every tree is different, and even boards from the same tree can have very different color and figure.
 We do our best to select the best lumber, and then cut it for the best appearance.
-To see samples of the color and figure possible in a wood, it is best to search Google Images for the wood by its common name.
+To see samples of the color and figure possible in a wood and to read a little bit about almost any wood, visit The Wood Database at http://www.wood-database.com/ You can also search Google Images for the wood by its common name.